tpetricek/techdims/content/dimensions/notation.md

 - title:Dimension: Expression geography

 # Dimension: Expression geography
 A crucial feature of a notation is the relationship between the structure of the notation and the structure of the behavior it encodes.
 Most importantly, do *similar expressions* in a particular notation represent *similar behavior*?
 (See Basman's [#](NotYetCraft) similar discussion of "density".)
 Visual notations may provide a more or less direct mapping.
 On the one hand, similar-looking code in a block language may mean very different things.
-On the other hand, similar looking design of two HyperCard cards will result in similar looking cards---the mapping between the notation and the logic is much more direct.
+On the other hand, similar looking design of two HyperCard cards will result in similar looking cards—the mapping between the notation and the logic is much more direct.

 ## C/C++ expression language
 In textual notations, this may easily not be the case.
 Consider the two C conditionals: